Yayo (drug trafficker): DEA crackdown and flight to the Dominican Republic

 In 1986, the DEA began an anti-crack campaign in New York, rounding up hundreds of buyers and street sellers, many of whom became informers.
 They led agents to Polanco-Rodriguez's headquarters at 2400 Webb Avenue and 2623 Sedgwick Avenue, in Kingsbridge Heights, Bronx.
 There, agents found bulletproof vests, automatic weapons, a gas mask and more than 100,000 empty crack vials.
 The operation was later believed to have been handed over to the much smaller but more ruthless Valera Brothers Organization along with the Bustamante brothers, Hector (July) and his brother Louis.
 In 1987, US Attorney Rudolph W. Giuliani signed a 58-count federal indictment charging Polanco-Rodriguez with drug trafficking, racketeering and money laundering.
-On July 3, 1987, Federal authorities announced they had successfully terminated the drug ring, which they described as the biggest distributor of crack in New York City.
+On July 3, 1987, federal authorities announced they had successfully terminated the drug ring, which they described as the biggest distributor of crack in New York City.
 Twenty-nine people were subsequently arrested for involvement in the drug ring.

 Dominican Republic

 Despite the government crackdown, Polanco-Rodriguez escaped arrest in New York by fleeing to the Dominican Republic with a fake passport.
 However, he was unable to stay out of trouble.
 He was shot in the leg during a gunfight over a woman in a Santiago nightclub.
 United States officials insisted that the Dominican government either extradite or imprison him.
 He was arrested in 1988 and sent to La Victoria prison without a trial.
 After fighting with other prisoners, Polanco-Rodriguez was transferred to the Monte Plata jail in 1990, where he bribed guards to allow him certain luxuries.
 But once again Polanco-Rodriguez became involved in an intense struggle with inmates when he stopped the attempted rape of a female prisoner.
 Fellow prisoners attempted to burn him alive by setting his cell cot on fire.
 Finally, in 1992, prison authorities released him.
 He is married to a woman named Johani Candelario, daughter of Renato Candelario, and is the father of five children.
-In an interview with The New York Times in 1996, Polanco-Rodriguez said he had retired from his life of crime, and DEA and Dominican drug officials said they have no evidence to the contrary.
+In an interview with The New York Times in 1996, Polanco-Rodriguez said he had retired from his life of crime, and DEA and Dominican drug officials said they had no evidence to the contrary.

 Escape

-He escaped to the Dominican Republic and is a casino owner.
-He lives a lavish life in the Dominican Republic.
+He escaped to the Dominican Republic where he is a casino owner and lives a lavish life.